EnergyPulse/SpliTech2023/README.md

 ![PCB labeled - fin](https://github.com/EnergyPulse/SpliTech2023/assets/135071946/ce7c2356-9d51-4a00-bfe3-eb472ee6a9f0)

+Feel free to refer to the [paper](https://github.com/EnergyPulse/SpliTech2023/blob/main/Design%20and%20development%20of%20an%20IoT%20learning%20system%20for%20health-related%20applications.pdf) to familiarize with the concept, PCB schematic and module-related datasheets.

 ## PCB ASSEMBLY

 The PCB Assembly is performed in an easy manner by placing the through-hole modules in adequate headers provided on the board.
 Please refer to the image above to check and follow the provided pinout.
-The image below illustrates the positioning of the modules on the PCB:
+The image below illustrates the step-by-step positioning of the modules onto the PCB:

 ![PCB Assembly](https://github.com/EnergyPulse/SpliTech2023/assets/135071946/360691b1-045a-4ad4-9f51-d3f68c684465)